Serious Grillers Love Our Selection of Grills & Smokers

 Clean Up Can Be a Chore

-While clean up is easier that many charcoal grills, wood pellets still produce ash that must be removed after cooking is complete.
+While a pellet grill cleans up easier than many charcoal grills, wood pellets still produce ash that must be removed after cooking is complete.

 Technology is Not As Developed